uygartolgakara/portfolio/README.md

-# portfolio
+My Portfolio
- This depository contains my certificates and projects.
+Hello, this depository contains my public certificates, projects and documents.
+Please feel free to contact me on my Linkedin profile for more information.